 Gundyr wears “very” old cast-iron armor, with the helmet being made to resemble the face of a king wearing his crown.
-Although this look is an obvious reference to Old King Doran from Demon’s Souls, it nevertheless implies that Gundyr himself is a king — any warrior of lesser status would be dangerously disrespecting the lord he actually served.
+This implies that Gundyr himself is a king — any warrior of lesser status would be dangerously disrespecting the lord he actually served, otherwise.
 Indeed, his name “Gunda” (グンダ) possibly derives from Gundahar, (グンダハール) whose life inspired legends of the warrior king Gunther.
 With that in mind, the man is most likely a king of Lothric.
-His armor bears some resemblance to the melted iron armor of Lothric’s old dragonslayers, from its plain silvery metal to its tassets without crotch protection to its boots shaped like feet to its ankle-length waist cape, making it feasible for Gundyr to have been Lothric’s founding king.
-In fact, establishing a northern kingdom to combat wyverns plaguing the land perfectly mirrors the foundation of Boletaria by Doran in Demon’s Souls.
-The two characters were definitely both heroes of their own stories.
+His armor bears some resemblance to the melted iron armor of Lothric’s old dragonslayers, from its plain silvery metal to its tassets without crotch protection to its boots shaped like feet to its ankle-length waist cape, making it feasible for Gundyr to have been Lothric’s founding king — in fact, a heroic warrior establishing a northern kingdom to combat wyverns plaguing the land perfectly mirrors the story of Old King Doran from Demon’s Souls; even the boss’ design bears an obvious resemblance.
+Cut content reaffirms all of these implications.

-Gundyr is described as a champion, or “hero”, (英雄) the same as those who commit to linking the fire.
+The boss is described as a champion, or “hero”, the same as those who commit to linking the fire.
 This is especially relevant considering that the warrior is late to arriving at Firelink Shrine, resulting in him being met with neither a fire-lit shrine nor a ringing bell.
-It would seem that the would-be firelinker’s timespace intersected with the Dark dimension for Firelink Shrine, where he encounters us whilst exploring the Untended Graves and suffers defeat.
-Similar to the Giant Lord in DS2, we apparently don’t take all of his soul during our foray through spacetime, as what is left of Gundyr was made into a scabbard for the spiral sword to the Firelink Shrine bonfire.
+It would seem that the would-be firelinker’s timespace intersected with the Dark dimension for Firelink Shrine, where he encounters us whilst we explore the Untended Graves and suffers defeat.
+Similar to the Giant Lord in Dark Souls II, we apparently don’t take all of his soul during our foray through spacetime, as what is left of Gundyr was made into a scabbard for the spiral sword to the Firelink Shrine bonfire.
 This was because the king was to serve as the “Judge of Ash”, (灰の審判者) which the localization renders as the Latin iudex.
 It is the man’s duty to be hostile when we attempt to retrieve the spiral sword, the first trial for unkindled in Lothric’s emergency firelinking system.

 These developments beg two questions: who set him up as the judge, and why has he remained alive for so long?
-Considering that he is made the centerpiece in the ruined chamber of Lothric’s old ritual place, the local church had been managing the living scabbard, making the kingdom he once ruled likely responsible for making him a sheath to begin with — probably with Irithyll’s blessing if not cooperation.
-Cut content reinforces this notion, originally placing Gundyr in the ruined temple where we ultimately find the Consumed King Oceiros.
-Similar to the ruins in the Cemetery of Ash, there would have been a chamber to battle the judge and then one for enshrining the Lordvessel, with the spectral swords surrounding Gundyr possibly denoting warriors who have previously failed the trial and been subsequently buried there.
-Placing him in the earliest iteration of this firelinking facility lines up with him being Lothric’s founding king and further deepens his ties with the local church revering the ancient ruins.
-As to his immortality, the Pus of Man he bears — befitting his initial placement in the garden where it runs rampant — might reveal the answer.
+Being the centerpiece in the ruined chamber of Lothric’s old ritual site managed by its church, his kingdom is most likely responsible for making him the sheath — probably with Irithyll’s blessing if not cooperation.
+Leaked screenshots suggest as much.
+Gundyr would have been fought in the ruined temple where we ultimately find Consumed King Oceiros, the original firelinking facility befitting the founding king with the pus he bears befitting the surrounding garden where it runs rampant.
+Similar to the graveyard ruins, there was a chamber to battle the judge followed by another for enshrining the Lordvessel, with the spectral swords surrounding him possibly denoting previous failures of the trial buried there; the multiple different swords we would have needed to pull out of his body before the fight reinforces the notion.
+As to the cause of his immortality, his pus might reveal the answer.

-For the most part, Undead perform the firelinking ritual, and the Pus of Man typically manifests in such cursed individuals.
+For the most part, Undead perform the firelinking ritual, and the pus of man typically manifests in such cursed individuals.
 Gundyr is therefore likely to have died and manifested the Darksign prior to becoming the judge, potentially explaining his current immortality.
 However, while his skin’s corpse-like pallor resembles that of a Hollow, it doesn’t seem to be decayed; neither is he affected by the Hollowslayer Greatsword.
-In that case, Gundyr may have instead been bound similar to the staff at Firelink Shrine.
-Indeed, Andre is also an Undead, but he will revive unhollowed no matter how many times we kill him at the shrine.
+In that case, Gundyr may have instead been bound similar to those staffing Firelink Shrine.
+Indeed, Andre is also Undead, but will revive unhollowed no matter how many times he is killed at the shrine.
 Defeating Iudex Gundyr likewise doesn’t reward a boss soul, meaning that the bulk of his essence may be linked to another source so that his body can be revived and the process repeat.
 The judge would thus be able to weather the generations without fear of hollowing.
-At the same time, the presence of the Pus of Man within Gundyr makes it possible for judge’s boss soul to have already been consumed by his own humanity mid-battle, leaving nothing for us to acquire.
+At the same time, the presence of the pus of man within Gundyr makes it possible for the judge’s boss soul to have already been consumed by his own humanity mid-battle, leaving nothing for us to acquire.

 Regardless of the exact cause of his longevity, Gundyr has remained at the shrine for centuries to fulfill his new duty after falling to an anonymous warrior.
 But was it really new?
 The halberd the king wields was given to him along with his mission, and the description affirms that it doesn’t “decay”, hence its absurd durability compared to most weapons.
 From this, the description infers that the length of his mission was decided from the start.
 But the firelinking mission doesn’t require that much time to perform, the trials for our journeys in each game taking maybe a few months at most.
 Rather, such durability is more befitting the warrior’s subsequent role as the immortal judge.
 In other words, Gundyr and his benefactor’s understanding of what his mission entailed might have been entirely different.
 Was it all a setup?